Owen7000/Programmatrix/README.md

 - Type checking
 - Compiler optimisations
 - Interpreter to actually be able to run programmatrix rather than compile to C
+- Compiler errors that insult you if you make a mistake, with the insults getting stronger every time you make the same mistake

 # Documentation